leorossi/node-package-config/README.md

 Node.js config loader based on package.json file.

 Package.json file is useful to store env-related variables (such as server ports or other configurations).
+This module will read the `NODE_ENV` env variable in order to get the current running environment.
+*** Note that the `development` environment must be present because is the default environment expected. ***

 The `package.json`file must be formatted like this
 ```